Governance

 Level of Contact

-• Governance: Involves indirect contact, shaping policies and creating frameworks within which management operates.
+Governance on the other hand involves indirect contact, shaping policies and creating frameworks within which management operates.
 For instance, a Board of Directors sets the overall strategy and policy guidelines but does not involve itself in day-to-day decision-making.

 Scope and Focus

-• Management: Focuses on tactical, day-to-day execution of tasks and direct supervision of resources to meet organizational objectives.
+Management focuses on tactical, day-to-day execution of tasks and direct supervision of resources to meet organizational objectives.

-• Governance: Concentrates on strategic oversight, ensuring compliance, ethical governance, and alignment with long-term goals and stakeholder interests.
+Governance concentrates on strategic oversight, ensuring compliance, ethical governance, and alignment with long-term goals and stakeholder interests.